We wanted to start by experiencing some wildlife conservation in Africa to understand what it involves. But where to start?

 Context – the preparation…

-During the 90’s, I spent several years working for Guinness and living in 3 different Africa countries, during which time I had the opportunity to see a lot of wildlife.
+During the 90’s, I spent several years working for Guinness and living in three different African countries, during which time I had the opportunity to see a lot of wildlife.
 From lions on the savannah, to gorillas in the forests and have as a result, had a long held ambition to spend more of my time helping conserve wildlife.
 When my best friend from Australia told me of his sabbatical year travelling the world, I realised I should take a proper break too.
 I’d also got together with a new partner, Sue, and wanted to share some of the wonders of Africa with her and she to her credit, wanted to do “something different” as well!
-So we planned a 3 month break in Namibia and Botswana, as a mixture of travelling around and wildlife conservation volunteering.
+So we planned a three month break in Namibia and Botswana, as a mixture of travelling around and wildlife conservation volunteering.
 For the latter we looked around a few organisations offering opportunities to do volunteering work, with a view to doing mainly practically-orientated research, which involved spending time in the field; watching, counting and observing predator species.
 We felt a difference immediately when talking to the team at ACE about our options.
 As a result our plans were modified, we decided to split our time between several projects and the trip was confidently booked.

 In the run up to our departure, we were provided with helpful “Pre-departure support” – from ‘kit lists’ to ”what to expect in terms of accommodation’.
 For us this had been slightly complicated as we aligned our local self-drive trip to fit around the volunteering stints, and we got enough info on this to be able to do this in sufficient detail.
 So we set off for Namibia in high spirits and very excited about what we were about to experience.
 We spent the first couple of weeks on our own traveling around Southern Namibia before starting our first volunteering project at Na’an k/use, where we were to spend the next month.
 Our first few days were at their ‘farm’ – a wildlife sanctuary around 30kms from Windhoek, where there are up to 80 volunteers at any one time.
 Although the induction at Na’an k/use was engaging in terms of conservation, we were happy to move on a couple of days later to our first volunteering project at Neuras Wine and Wildlife sanctuary.
 Here we were able to get involved in many research orientated activities, from game counts and setting camera traps to analysing the photos from the traps and doing maintenance jobs on site.
 The team of researchers and lodge managers made us extremely welcome and in fact obviously went out of their way to ensure all of the volunteers got the most out of their experience there.
 We also spent time on another research project a few hours further south, where the subject was Hyaenas, rather than leopards.